Capa First Response CiC Privacy and Confidentiality document

 to contact you where necessary concerning our services, such as to resolve issues you may have with the service you have received from Capa.

-We also process your data where we have a justifiable reason for doing so - for example personalisation of our services, including processing data to make it easier and faster for you find out about and access Capa services.
+We also process your data where we have a justifiable reason for doing so - for example personalisation of our services, including processing data to make it easier and faster for you to find out about and access Capa services.

 We have listed these reasons below: